-As described last year in Volume 13 of this report, improvements to the rest area adjacent to the southbound lanes of I-95 in Colleton County included the use of several waste materials or products that included the use of waste materials in their production.
+As discussed in previous volumes of this report, improvements to the rest area adjacent to the southbound lanes of I-95 in Colleton County included the use of several waste materials or products that included the use of waste materials in their production.
 Examples are loose mulch produced from shredded tires, walkways made from waste tire chips with a binder to hold them together, recycled concrete used as graded aggregate base, fly ash as a replacement for a portion of the cement in the concrete pavement, and cement from a local plant that utilizes waste oils, solvents, and other flammable wastes in their kilns.

-The waste materials used on this project are being monitored.
+The waste materials used on this project are being monitored through the Office of Materials and Research's In-House Investigation Program as Study No. 01-3, "Long Term Evaluation of Waste Tires in Landscaping Applications."
 Recent inspections of the facility reveal that all materials are performing well.
 Performance results will be reported in future volumes of this report.